-If you are employing across international borders, you need to understand the country’s laws on hiring temp to perm workers.
+If you are employing across international borders, you need to understand the country’s laws on hiring a temp to perm worker.
 Some countries do not allow temp workers to be hired in a country where the agency does not have a legal entity, wherein others it’s fine.

 Differences in Temp and Permanent Worker Equality